innofactororg/bicep-action/README.md

   The specified workflow name is used as the concurrency key for the Plan job.
 GitHub Actions will ensure that only one Plan workflow runs at any given time.
 If a new Plan workflow starts with the same name, GitHub Actions will cancel any job already running with that name.

-- Deploy: Validate the deployment and register resource providers.
-Deploy the code to Azure.
+- Deploy: Validate the deployment, register resource providers and deploy the code to Azure.

   The specified GitHub Environment name is used as the concurrency key for the Deploy job.
 GitHub Actions will ensure that only one Deploy job for a given environment runs at any given time.
 If a new Deploy job starts in the same environment, GitHub Actions will wait for completion of any job already running for that environment name, before starting the job.